wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

     ![photo-editor-share](../assets/img/learn/photo-editor-share.png)

+    !!! info
+        Once the resources are shared, a XACML policy is created to configure the access control policy in the authorization server.

+        To view the policy, return to the [management console](https://localhost:9443/carbon) and click **Entitlement > PAP > Policy > album-1-policy**.

-4. Navigate to the following URL in an incognito browser window to access the Photo Viewer application: <http://localhost.com:8080/photo-view/>.
+4. Navigate to the following URL in an incognito browser window to access the **Photo Viewer** application: <http://localhost.com:8080/photo-view/>.

 5. Log in to the **Photo Viewer** application using Oliver's credentials and provide the requested consent.